 Having a mosquito bite allergy is not very common among adults because most adults have built up a resistance to the allergens that are transmitted by mosquitoes when they bite.
 These allergens can be found in the saliva of mosquitoes.

 But for kids, especially younger children, this kind of allergy is not that uncommon because they have not yet been able to build up the necessary resistance and might still show signs of a mosquito bite allergy.

 If the spot the mosquito has bitten becomes red, swollen, and painful with some bruising and inflammation occurring within 24-48 hours after the bite, these are signs of an allergic reaction.

 The symptoms can be treated with medication but if they do not clear up after a few days then you should go see a doctor in order to make sure that the allergy is not serious and that it does not need more serious treatment.

 However, if you start to notice fever, headache, nausea, confusion, or any other more severe symptoms then you should seek medical help because those are definite symptoms of something more than simple allergy.

 These can be symptoms for any of the diseases transmitted by mosquitoes ranging from malaria to the West Nile virus or even meningitis.

-So, if you have even the slightest suspicion that you might have one of these diseases you need to immediately contact your doctor as the sooner you treat the disease the quicker your recovery will be.
+So, if you have even the slightest suspicion that you might have one of these more severe mosquito bite symptoms, you need to immediately contact your doctor as the sooner you treat the disease, the quicker your recovery will be.

-The best way to go is to use a mosquito fogger to fog the area you usually spend time in to make sure that no mosquito will come near you or your loved ones.
-You should especially think about fogging the area you spend your evenings or mornings in like your patio or garden as mosquitoes are the most active at these times and there is bigger chance that a mosquito will bite you during those periods.
+The best way to go is to use a mosquito fogger to treat the area you usually spend time in to make sure that no mosquito will come near you or your loved ones.
+You should especially think about fogging the area in which you spend your mornings and evenings, such as your patio or garden, as mosquitoes are the most active at these times and there is a bigger chance that a mosquito will bite you during those periods.